Kristin Rudrüd: Life and career

-Fargo, she started her career as a film actor.
-In 1996, Rudrüd starred as William H. Macy's doomed wife in Joel and Ethan Coen's dark comedy film Fargo.
+Fargo, she started her career as a film actress.
+In 1996, Rudrüd starred as William H. Macy's doomed wife Jean Lundegaard in Joel and Ethan Coen's black comedy film Fargo.
 She had a small role in the 1999 comedy Pleasantville, also starring Macy; in a short film Wheels Locked, which received a "Best of the Fest" at the Rochester International Film Festival and as an actress in Drop Dead Gorgeous, and in the short film A Psychic Mom.

 She appeared in television roles on Chicago Hope, and All My Children.
+In the 2023 Fargo episode "Linda", the seventh episode of its fifth season, set in the same world as the 1996 film, Rudrüd appears photographically again as Jean Lundegaard, a photo of the doomed housewife appearing within Dot Lyon's dreamscape of the afterlife "Camp Utopia".

 Personal life

 Rudrüd is married and has a daughter, and she still makes her home in Fargo.